 When he’s not dreaming about vintage saxophones, teaching the next generation, or playing a gig, Ryan’s hands perform their magic at the dry-fitting bench, making great saxophones even greater.
-Ryan is lightening fast with pinpoint accuracy.
+Ryan is lightning fast with pinpoint accuracy.

 With his great knowledge and respect for all things saxophone, Ryan can also be found in the buffing and lacquer booths.
 Not only can Ryan make a saxophone feel good, he can make it look impeccable.
-You need only look over the pictures of the saxophones that Ryan has finished on this site to see his flawless work.
+You need only look at the pictures of the saxophones that Ryan has finished on this site to see his flawless work.

 When you pick up your saxophone and you notice that it feels smoother and more even than you ever thought possible, you’ll know that Ryan was here.
 When you look at your Uberhauled saxophone and wonder how we matched the lacquer or the satin finish, or just note how good your saxophone looks, you’ll be glad that Ryan was on your side.

-Credentials: Ryan received his double Bachelors Degrees in Music Education and Music Performance from Virginia Tech in 2002.
-Ryan has worked as a band director at Montross Middle School, a store manager, a freelance musician, and woodwind instructor at various venues.
+Credentials: Ryan received his double Bachelor’s Degrees in Music Education and Music Performance from Virginia Tech in 2002.
+Ryan has worked as a band director at Montross Middle School, a store manager, a freelance musician, and a woodwind instructor at various venues.
 Ryan has studied with: Larry Burke and Dr. David Jacobsen and attended masterclasses by Gary Louie, Eugene Rousseau, Claude Delangle, Kenneth Tse, Philippe Geiss, Eddie Daniels, Chris Potter, Jerry Bergonzi, Branford Marsalis.
 Ryan received the Louis Armstrong Jazz award in high school, the Four Year Mug for participating in marching band for four continuous years, and the Director’s Cup in college for being part of the marching band and concert band throughout his studies.
 He was both a rank captain and section leader while a member of Virginia Tech’s Marching Virginians.